 What's it all about?The focus of this blog is the ancient Greek and Roman philosophy of happiness (eudaimonia) which was the most widespread philosophical tradition in the Western world from when it was first extensively introduced in the philosophical dialogues of Plato in Athens in the fourth century BC all the way up to the writings of the Roman Emperor Marcus Aurelius in the late second century CE.
 In other words, a period of more than five hundred years.
 Since the core concepts and questions in this tradition was defined by the Socrates we meet in Plato's dialogues - and since all the following thinkers in the tradition saw themselves as followers of Socrates - it seems to be both fair and informative to call it the Socratic tradition.

 The "Socrates and the Stoics"-project began as a so-called "Collection" on Google+ and ran for more than five years gathering more than 169.000 followers and well above 30.000 comments.
-This blog was created in December 2018 as a new chapter for the project after Google has announced that they would shut down Google+.
+This blog was created in December 2018 as a new chapter for the project after Google announced the end of Google+.

 So why do I focus almost exclusively on Stoicism rather than, say, Aristotle or Epicurus - or simply on Socrates?Because I think Stoicism is the most advanced and well-argued version of the Socratic philosophy of happiness.